 HOW TO MAKE THE BEST SLIME MADE WITH BAKING SODA

-Follow these directions and you’ll have the best slime made with baking soda ever!
+Follow these directions and you’ll have the best slime made with baking soda ever and learn just how to thicken slime with baking soda.

 Baking soda slime is not quite as stretchy as traditional Borax slime.
 In fact, it reminds me of the gooey slime that Nickelodeon would always dump on people.
 The nice thing about this slime, however, it that it is SUPER easy to clean up out of clothing and the carpet.
 However, we recommend playing with it at the table and not around carpet or furniture.

-What you’ll need to make slime with baking soda:
+What you’ll need to make the baking soda slime recipe:

 This post contains affiliate links.